scc-digitalhub/sdk-docs/docs/runtimes/python.md

 1. The argument `project` is reserved.
 The runtime overrides the function parameters and assign to the `project` argument a `Project` object, used as SDK context.
 With the `Project` object you can manipulate entities like `Artifact`, `Dataitem`, etc. If you provide a `project` argument into the function and use it as a non `Project` object, you will probably get an error.
 If you define the `project` argument into your functions signature, you can use the `project` variable as `Project` object.
 2. The arguments `context` and `events` are reserved in remote execution.
 These arguments are reserved for `nuclio` `context` and `events` function parameters.
 If you define these arguments into your functions signature, you can use the `context` and `events` variables as `nuclio` `context` and `events` objects.
 3. If some arguments of the function refer to some SDK objects, they must be mapped inside the run's `inputs` parameter.
 Other arguments of the function can be mapped inside the run's `parameter` parameter.
-More on that on the [Parameters composition](./python.md#parameters-composition) section.
+More on that on the [Parameters composition](./python.md#inputs) section.
 4. You may or may not decorate your function with the `@handler` decorator you can import from the `digitalhub_runtime_python` package.
-If you decorate your function and return something, you need to map the outputs in the decorator and in the run's `outputs` parameter.
-More on that on the [Parameters composition](./python.md#parameters-composition) section.
+If you decorate your function and return something, you need to map the outputs in the decorator to collect named outputs/results.
+More on that on the [Parameters composition](./python.md#outputs) section.

 #### Function definition example